Skip to main content

 1. Paste the text into the Your text field, and type the audio title.

-2. On the right, under the Voice settings, you can select from 31 languages and 55 voices and use five playback speed modes (to adjust the speed, click on the bar below the speed option you would like to set).
+2. On the right, under the Voice settings, you can select from 57 languages and 10 different voices and use five playback speed modes (to adjust the speed, click on the bar below the speed option you would like to set).

 3. Once you have set the language, voice, and playback speed, click the Generate audio button to check how it sounds.